sirdog9001/EnduraBot/mkdocs/docs/getting-started.md

 |   └── variables.json
 ```

+Due to the `.gitignore` that comes with the repository they should automatically not be tracked once renamed.

 `misc_text.json` may be left alone.
 If you have the `Adminsitrator` permission on the server that will host EnduraBot you may also do this with `permissions.json`.
 An alternative is to blank the file and replace it with `{}`, though be warned that this means *anyone* on the server can use *any* command.

 If neither option is viable review the documentation on [permissions](permissions.md).